simolus3/drift/docs/pages/docs/Other engines/web.md

 ## Sharing code between native apps and web

-If you want to share your database code between native applications and webapps, just import the basic `moor` library into your databas file.
+If you want to share your database code between native applications and webapps, just import the basic `moor` library into your database file.
 And instead of passing a `VmDatabase` or `WebDatabase` to the `super` constructor, make the `QueryExecutor` customizable: